Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 In Theorem \ref{thm_mu_L}, part 2 is a direct consequence of part 1 because of the exponential tails of the coding radius, according to \eqref{eq:distance_to_l-dep}.
 Part 1 holds because when $|\varepsilon|$ is sufficiently small, $\pi^{\varepsilon, L}$ satisfies the high-noise condition \eqref{eq:high_noise} of Häggström and Steif.
 They proved in \cite{HaggstromSteif} that high-noise Markov random fields are FFIID with exponential tails.
 Their result is stated for fields with finite state space, but the proof can be adapted to the compact case.
 We present a different proof in this article, which can be seen as a preliminary version of the proof of Theorem \ref{thm_mu}.
 Note that in \cite{ferrari}, the authors studied perfect sampling of truncated Gaussian vectors.
 Our proof of Theorem \ref{thm_mu_L} is similar to their method, which they suggest in their final remark to implement for truncated Gaussian fields indexed by $\Z^d$, such as $\mu_\varepsilon^L$.

-\paragraph{Organisation of the paper.} Theorems \ref{thm_mu} and \ref{thm_mu_L} will be derived from more general results, respectively Theorems \ref{thm_general} and \ref{thm_compact}.
-Their proofs rely on a coupling-from-the past argument inspired by Propp and Wilson exact sampling algorithm \cite{propp_wilson}.
+\paragraph{Idea of the proof.} The proofs of Theorems \ref{thm_mu} and \ref{thm_mu_L} rely on a coupling-from-the past argument inspired by Propp and Wilson exact sampling algorithm \cite{propp_wilson}.
 This is a classical technique to construct coding from i.i.d. processes, as described in \cite{VdB_steif}, \cite{HaggstromSteif}, \cite{spinka9}, \cite{spinka10}.
 In essence, for a distribution $\mu$ on $\Omega$ (e.g. $\mu=\mu_\varepsilon$ or $\mu^L_\varepsilon$), we couple Markov processes of invariant law $\mu$ starting from all possible initial configurations.
 We say that there is coalescence at a certain space-time position when all the processes coincide at this space-time position.
-The evolution of the processes is governed by a dynamics analogous to the Glauber dynamics of the Ising model \cite{Glauber}, described in Section \ref{Glauber dynamics for Gaussian model}.
+The evolution of the processes is governed by a dynamics analogous to the Glauber dynamics of the Ising model \cite{Glauber}.
 Each transition consists of a new sampling of a single site of $\Z^d$, according to the conditional distribution given the rest of the configuration.
 We aim to maximise the \emph{coupling probability}, that is, the probability that a transition produces the same output at the updated site regardless of the configuration outside.
 This makes the processes coalesce, in the sense of Propp and Wilson.
 This allows us to get an exact sampling of distribution $\mu$, arising as an FIID.